 The melodies present in Alpha are quite interesting and different from standard tuning, with a small semitone, a neutral second, and a large whole tone, just like Valentine.
 Thus, Alpha provides a great balance between harmonic and melodic strength, all for sacrificing the octave.

 The disadvantages come in a couple ways.
 Scale building is difficult, as we're used to having our octave period for any scales we make.
 Additionally, it's difficult to make music without octaves.
-If you want a bass instrument playing in the lower registers, you'll have to accept that it'll be off from everything else, and the same holds for any instruments playing in different registers, unless you fudge the tuning a bit.
+If you want a bass instrument playing in a lower register, you'll have to accept that it'll be off from everything else, and the same holds for any instruments playing in different registers, unless you fudge the tuning a bit.

 We can actually get the Carlos Alpha scale in 31edo by increasing the diesis size to ~39 cents, which improves the tuning of the 3/2, 6/5, and 11/8, while still giving us a decent octave of ~1209 cents.